mstocco/mariostoc.co/content/racereports/2023-challenge-roth.md

 more anxiously moving to get to thier racked bike.
 I am definitely in the later group.

-In the distance, music is pumping from the sound system at the swim start.
+In the distance, music is playing from the sound system at the swim start.
 It beckons triathletes to the south shore of the canal.